etiennemustow/driftrock_test/README.md

 ## Setting up the project

 - Run `git clone` this repo
-- Run `cd driftrock` to change into this project
+- Run `cd driftrock_test` to change into this project
 - Run `gem install bundler`
 - Run `bundle install` to install all the gems